THE BEST TUBELESS BIKE TIRES

 The Schwalbe Pro Ones have “street cred” (pun intended) earned by being the first tubeless tire to break through the low rolling resistance numbers set by the iconic Conti Grand Prix 4000S II tubed tire.
-They still feel fast and handle adequately but I don’t find them as grippy in the corners or as comfortable out on the road as the top 4.
+The new Pro One TLEs still feel fast and handle adequately but I don’t find them as grippy in the corners or as comfortable out on the road as the top 4.

 The Maxxis Padrone is a comfortable tire on the road but doesn’t handle as confidently as the others.
 While the size rating (“25C”) is the same as the others, it’s narrower and a little less full or square sitting in the rim.
 Perhaps being a mm or two narrower than the others once mounted and inflated, while providing a better aero profile, makes for slightly less confident handling.

 4. Aerodynamics – When road wheels first went deep and aerodynamics became a differentiator in cycling performance, most wheelset decisions were made on the basis of aerodynamics and weight.
 When the two were in conflict, aero proved to be more important in speed and time measurements in nearly every situation except mountain climbing.